Applying for a loan as a self-employed professional

 Factoring

-With factoring, a bank or factoring company provides you with a credit or largely advances an invoice.
+With factoring, a bank or factoring company provides you with a credit or advances on invoices.
 Factoring can be used for invoices between entrepreneurs from €100.
-Factoring is not available for customer invoices.
+Factoring is not available for private consumer invoices.

 Leasing

-• Convert the interest to an annual interest rate and determine whether that rate is appropriate.
-The MKB Financiering Foundation gives a maximum of 20% per year for costs including interest.
-The Foundation has a quality mark for affiliated financiers (in Dutch) and financing advisers (in Dutch).
+- Convert the interest to an annual interest rate and determine whether that rate is appropriate.
+The MKB Financiering Foundation gives a guideline of a maximum of 20% per year for costs including interest.
+The Foundation has a quality mark for affiliated (in Dutch) and (in Dutch).

-• Read the fine print of the credit proposal.
-An understandable contract, a quality mark and membership of a trade association will help you make your choice.
-A quality mark and membership of a trade association ensure that financiers must adhere to the rules of a code of conduct.
-The code of conduct requires them to be clear during the financing process.
+- Read the fine print of the credit proposal.
+A clear contract, a quality mark and membership of a sector organisation will help you make your choice.
+A quality mark and membership of a sector organisation ensure that financiers adhere to a code of conduct during the financing process.